nejohnson2/arduino-GSM-sketches/README.md

 - __AT+CREG?__ Is the module registered to the network?
 - __AT+COPS?__ What network is the module registered?
 - __AT+CMGF=1__ This puts the module into text mode so messages can be sent/received
 - __AT+CMGS="number",129, \<body of message\> \<hex return character '1A'\>__ Send a text message.
 When using CoolTerm, enter this command, the use 'Command+T' to bring up another window.
 This will let you type ASCII and Hex.
 Type your message, and the add '1A' as Hex.
+Note: When sending a message through OpenBTS, you do not need to use the 129.
 - __AT+CMGL="ALL"__ Lists all text messages that are on the device (or network)
 - __AT+CMGR=<index>__ Read SMS message at index number
 - __AT+QBAND?__ What band am I on?